SanniM3/SanniM3.github.io/blog/attention_1.md

 During autoregressive generation, each new token computes its Q, K, and V vectors.
 The new token’s Q attends to **all** previously computed K and V vectors.
 This means the model must store all K and V vectors for all previous tokens across all heads in all layers.

-For a sequence length \(n\), the KV cache size for a single layer is:
+For a sequence length $n$, the KV cache size for a single layer is:

 Size = 2 * n * h * d